kleb/nasarb/trunk/README.txt

  gas_physics test suite:
  Passed 2 of 2 possible asserts comprising 1 of 1 tests.

-This and other examples come with the fUnit distribution in the
+This and other examples come with the FUnit distribution in the
 <tt>examples</tt> directory.
 There is also an emacs mode in
 the <tt>utils</tt> directory.
-If you installed the fUnit via Rubygems, these directories can be found in your Rubygems library directory, e.g., <tt>/usr/local/lib/ruby/gems</tt>.
+If you installed the FUnit via Rubygems, these directories can be found in your Rubygems library directory, e.g., <tt>/usr/local/lib/ruby/gems</tt>.

 == REQUIREMENTS: